Chekuthan356/Chekuthan/README.md

 - 👋 Hi, I’m @Chekuthan
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning use bots
+- 🌱 I’m currently learning to use bots
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Chekuthan356/Chekuthan356 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.